(M.S. in Pharmaceutical Health Outcomes and Policy & PGY1 Residency and PGY2 Pharmacy Administration Residency)

 Founded in 1946, the University of Houston College of Pharmacy combines the opportunities and experiences of the Texas Medical Center's world-class healthcare community with resources of the University of Houston, a Carnegie-designated Tier One public research university, to offer its students the best possible education in pharmacy.
 The College is accredited by the Accreditation Council for Pharmacy Education and holds membership in the American Association of Colleges of Pharmacy.

-The College's Pharmacy Administration program is one of the largest in the U.S., with faculty members conducting research in pharmacoeconomics, pharmacoepidemiology and health outcomes published in leading national and international journals, and students among the winners of national and international awards for research excellence.
+The College's Pharmaceutical Health Outcomes and Policy program is one of the largest in the U.S., with faculty members conducting research in pharmacoepidemiology and health outcomes published in leading national and international journals, and students among the winners of national and international awards for research excellence.

 About the Texas Medical Center Institutions